christina-ml/unit-front-end-web-development/react-lifecycle-networking/lesson-notes/readme.md

   console.log(vibe);
 }
 ```

+Once you've tested that it's "one behind", remove the console.log().

 To fix this, you can create another `useEffect()` that will have a dependency of `vibe`.
 In this case you must pass in `vibe` as a dependency to trigger this `useEffect()`: